sandsoftimes/sandsoftimes.github.io/_posts/misc/2020-06-21-the-computers-hardware-and-software.md

 * Performance of logical operations
 * Performance of arithematical operations

-## Basic Distribution Of A Computer:
+## Basic Distribution Of A Computer

 In simple words, a computer mainly consist of two things.